Did you know we are actively engaged in parts of a sales funnel every time we buy a product? Actually, even before we buy?

 Video Sales Page

-At the very minimum, you need one of the most elementary parts of a sales funnel; a page where the potential customer can click the "Add To Cart" button.
+At a minimum, you need one of the most elementary parts of a sales funnel: a page where the potential customer can click the "Add To Cart" button.
 This would be your "sales page".
-Also, thanks to our short attention spans, this page should have at least one Sales Video on it.
-Many more, people would rather watch than read.
+Also, thanks to our short attention spans, this page should have at least one Sales Video.
+Many more people would rather watch than read.

 Typically, for offers under $100, a sales video is about all you need to sell.